Crell/Carica/README.md

-# PSR HTTP Tools
+# Carica

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-This library is a loose collection of tools to make working with the PSR HTTP stack a bit easier.
+Carica is a collection of loosely coupled tools for working with the PSR HTTP stack.

+*Carica* is the scientific name for the fig tree.

 ## Included tools